Curating Sound in a Platform World – Insights from the #SonicFriday project

 I personally feel this kind of work should be much more core to our roles, but I’m personally not sure we’re currently in a position to do this regularly.
 (Volunteer Coordinator, FG 1)

-Equally important, the museum needs to be mindful where these sonic and digital contributions from audiences are hosted, displayed and preserved for the long term (Boogh, Hartig et al., 2020).
+Equally important, the museum needs to be mindful where these sonic and digital contributions from audiences are hosted, displayed, and preserved for the long term (Boogh, Hartig et al., 2020).
 If physical objects present peculiar conservation issues (wear and tear, physical conditions, storage, etc.), digital items have others.
 Although they can be easily copied, digital files need preserving and managing.
-Furthermore, the context of the digital files also needs recording alongside the files themselves and this might include not only the context in which they were published but also potentially more esoteric contexts such as the norms of user behaviour on those social media platforms at the time they were created.
+Furthermore, the context of the digital files also needs recording alongside the files themselves.
+This might include not only the context in which they were published, but also potentially more esoteric contexts such as the norms of user behaviour on those social media platforms at the time they were created.
 One of the hallmarks of online projects is their precarity, because they often rely on the sustained existence and functionality of third-party platforms that not infrequently change form or are incorporated into other platforms and may disappear entirely at short notice.
-Unlike the material objects, digital contributions are therefore much more dynamic, they can be continuously implemented as you go: so, they require an ongoing commitment in their identification, selection and integration in the narrative of the museum and consideration given to how such contributions can be made accessible and their context understood in the long term.
+Unlike the material objects, digital contributions are therefore much more dynamic, they can be continuously implemented as you go: so, they require an ongoing commitment in their identification, selection, and integration in the narrative of the museum and consideration given to how such contributions can be made accessible and their context understood in the long term.

 In a platform world, where digitality is increasingly becoming an integral part of organizational structures and development, museums need to change at both practical and ontological level (Proctor, 2010; Parry, 2013; Zardini Lacedelli, 2018).
-The traditional conceptualization of the museum as a physical institution that preserves and displays material objects of culture struggles to adapt to a post-digital hyperconnected society where co-creation, sharing and online communities are the norm.
+The traditional conceptualization of the museum as a physical institution that preserves and displays material objects of culture struggles to adapt to a post-digital hyperconnected society where co-creation, sharing, and online communities are the norm.

 Sound can help museums in this evolution, by challenging previous assumptions and offering a new philosophy, as well as tools and practices, to orient themselves in this platform world.

 The findings, while preliminary, have shown how sound curation can have profound implications not only for changes in practice, but also on the way museums conceive their collections, their relationship with audiences and, ultimately, the museum itself.
-The new sonic practices experimented in the project suggest the need to extend concept of heritage to include not only physical objects but all the intangible elements that surround them: stories, experiences and personal memories that these objects generated and continue to inspire.
+The new sonic practices experimented in the project suggest the need to extend concept of heritage to include not only physical objects but all the intangible elements that surround them: stories, experiences, and personal memories that these objects generated and continue to inspire.
 Hence, it seems that sound curation prompted a shift to a more emotional approach to the interpretation of the objects and increased the participatory dimension.
 Audiences’ contributions are not only the result of an engagement tool, but they have become additional elements that can enrich the collections themselves.

 All these insights can open the way to a new conceptualization of the museum as a dynamic and participatory institution, which includes digital and sonic elements in the collection and invites people to be part of the stories it tells.
 In the post-digital age, sound can be the key for museums to fully embrace the platform world and start to act as platforms themselves.

 The authors are grateful to the UK’s Midlands4Cities Doctoral Training Partnership (M4C) for funding the research placement at the Science Museum Group that made this project possible.
 The placement was part of the AHRC-funded PhD research of Stefania Zardini Lacedelli at the School of Museum Studies, University of Leicester.
 The authors would also like to thank all the members of the museum team and volunteers that took part in this study.
+A special thanks also to the GLAMi 2021 Commettee that assigned to #SonicFriday two GLAMi Awards in the category Interactive and Immersive and Pandemic Pivot.

 Boogh, E., Hartig, K., Jensen, B., Uimonen, P. & Wallenius A. (eds) (2020).
 Connect to collect.
 Approaches to Collecting Social Digital Photography in Museums and Archives.
 Stiftelsen Nordiska museet 2020